Scott L. Vernick

 A nationally ranked trial lawyer, Scott represents Fortune 500 companies in commercial litigation matters that focus on technology, intellectual property, health care, privacy and data security.
 For a diverse range of clients, including First Data Corporation, Bausch & Lomb Incorporated and Merck & Co., Inc., Scott has tried cases in state and federal courts across the country, and before arbitral forums.

 Scott’s recent work includes:

 - Defending Euphrates, Inc. against derivative and other claims in New York state court.
 The allegations involve both Euphrates and Chobani Inc., the well-known Greek yogurt company.

-- Defending First Data Corporation in U.S. District Court for the Eastern District of New York in a putative class action arising out of a merchant processing agreement.
+- Successful defense of First Data Merchant Services in U.S. District Court for the Eastern District of New York in a putative class action arising out of a merchant processing agreement.

 - Defense and prosecution of claims arising out of a “change of control” provision stemming from a business combination between Merck & Co., Inc. and Schering-Plough Corporation.
 The case was settled after a multi-week arbitration administered by the International Centre for Dispute Resolution.

 For seven consecutive years, Chambers USA has ranked Scott – also previously a BTI Client Service All-Star – as a leading litigation attorney in Pennsylvania.
 According to Chambers, clients say Scott:

 - "is an indefatigable attorney - when it came to the crunch, he dug in and did what was needed."